 Cost Sharing refers to how the University of Colorado Health and Welfare Trust shares the cost of health care services with you.
-It defines what We are responsible for paying on behalf of the Trust and what you are responsible for paying.
-You meet your Cost Sharing requirements through the payment of Deductible, Coinsurance and/or Copayments (as described below).
+It defines what We authorize for payment from the Trust and what you are responsible for paying.
+You satisfy the Cost Sharing requirements through the payment of Copayments (as described below and in the Summary of Benefits and Coverage) depending upon the terms of your coverage.